-Our gross margin percentage decreased from 56.2% in the first quarter of fiscal 2006 to 54.9% in the first quarter of 2007.
-The decline in gross margin percentage resulted primarily from revenue growth in New products, which typically carry an initial lower gross margin, and a last-time buy program to obsolete certain Mature products resulting in a charge to Cost of products sold to write down excess inventory.
+Our gross margin percentage decreased from 56.2% and 56.5% in the third quarter and first nine months of fiscal 2006, respectively, to 54.2% and 54.7% in the third quarter and first nine months of 2007, respectively.
+The decline in gross margin percentage resulted primarily from revenue growth in New products, which typically carry an initial lower gross margin, a decline in revenue from Mature products, which typically carry a higher gross margin, and a last-time buy program in the first quarter of fiscal 2007 to obsolete certain Mature products resulting in a charge to Cost of products sold to write down excess inventory.